Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 \textbf{Force Residual Policy:} We first pretrain a policy that only uses the vision modality in sim A, and then we train a residual policy on top of this pretrained vision-based policy using both vision and force in sim B. The residual policy is trained to output a delta action, which is added to the action from the pretrained vision-based policy.

-\textbf{Multimodal Safe RL:} This baseline is similar to Multimodal Policy, except that instead of using RL to pretrain or fine-tune the policy, we use safe-RL for the training.
+\textbf{Multimodal Safe RL:} This is similar to Multimodal Policy, but instead of using RL to pretrain or fine-tune the policy, we use safe-RL.
 We use SAC-Lagrangian~\cite{liu2022constrained} as the training algorithm.
-Specifically, we first pretrain a policy that takes as input both the vision and the force modality in sim A using SAC-Lagrangian, and then we fine-tune it with both vision and force in sim B with SAC-Lagrangian.
+Specifically, we first pretrain a policy that takes as input the vision and the force modality in sim A using SAC-Lagrangian, and then we fine-tune it with vision and force in sim B with SAC-Lagrangian.

 For training the multimodal policy and the force residual policy, to encourage the policy to exert low force to the human, we add an additional penalty term to the reward when the force is above the threshold.
 For the multimodal safe RL baseline, the force is treated as the cost for SAC-Lagrangian.